adamsoutar/gbrs/README.md

 Some main things I'm working on

-- Pokémon requires Memory Controller Board 3 support
+- Memory Board Controller 3 for Pokémon
 - There's no support for sound right now

 ## Building from source